-Queen Margrethe's and Vigdís Finnbogadóttir´s Interdisciplinary Research Centre on Ocean, Climate, and Society (ROCS) aims to quantify and analyse the historical relationships between ecosystem structure and climate development in marine and terrestrial environments in and around Iceland.
+Queen Margrethe's and Vigdís Finnbogadóttir's Interdisciplinary Research Centre on Ocean, Climate, and Society (ROCS) aims to quantify and analyse the historical relationships between ecosystem structure and climate development in marine and terrestrial environments in and around Iceland.

-Central to the Centre’s work is the novel application of ancient sedimentary DNA analysis on marine and lake sediment cores.
+Central to the centre’s work is the novel application of ancient sedimentary DNA analysis on marine and lake sediment cores.
 This, for the first time, is enabling description of entire ecosystems in relation to climate development in this region through historical time.
 The biological studies will allow us to describe how ecosystems both in the ocean and on land have varied in relation to climate changes over 10s of thousands of years, i.e. since long before humans arrived in Iceland.

-The Centre was established in 2020 in honour of Queen Margrethe of 80th and Vigdís Finnbogadóttir’s 90th birthdays and in recognition of the long and strong tradition of scientific collaboration between the two countries.
-Researchers from a number of Danish and Icelandic institutions contribute to the Centre, which is led by Prof. Katherine Richardson, University of Copenhagen.
+The centre was established in 2020 in honour of Queen Margrethe II's 80th and Vigdís Finnbogadóttir’s 90th birthdays and in recognition of the long and strong tradition of scientific collaboration between the two countries.
+Researchers from a number of Danish and Icelandic institutions contribute to the centre, which is led by Professor Katherine Richardson, University of Copenhagen.

 All of the postdocs employed by the centre spend time in both countries and, in this way, the centre hopes to develop a network of emerging researchers to be bearers of the Danish-Icelandic tradition of academic collaboration into the future.